Market Analysts see The Kroger Co. [KR] gaining to $60. Time to buy?

 Sponsored

+The new production center is Home Chef’s first single-tenant facility and will be equipped with state-of-the-art features including upgraded food-safe material design, cleaning processes, facility flow, and more.
+This Douglasville location will be the first Home Chef facility to incorporate a full service kitchen for cooking and batch production of ingredients to be used in the company’s meals.
+This 6,000 square-foot space will handle the cooking of vegetables, starches, and grains, as well as in-house sauce production.

+The stocks have a year to date performance of 4.51 percent and weekly performance of -0.63 percent.
+The stock has been moved at -3.71 percent over the last six months.
+The stock has performed -5.06 percent around the most recent 30 days and changed -18.19 percent over the most recent 3-months.

-Compared to the average trading volume of 6.46M shares, KR reached a trading volume of 4231937 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.34M shares, KR reached to a volume of 4356589 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Exane BNP Paribas have made an estimate for The Kroger Co. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 22, 2022.
 While these analysts kept the previous recommendation, BofA Securities raised their target price from $61 to $75.
 The new note on the price target was released on April 08, 2022, representing the official price target for The Kroger Co. stock.
 Previously, the target price had yet another raise from $54 to $60, while Telsey Advisory Group kept a Outperform rating on KR stock.
 On March 01, 2022, analysts increased their price target for KR shares from 47 to 54.

 The Kroger Co.
-[KR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.78.
-With this latest performance, KR shares dropped by -5.61% in over the last four-week period, additionally sinking by -1.08% over the last 6 months – not to mention a rise of 24.25% in the past year of trading.
+[KR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.63.
+With this latest performance, KR shares dropped by -5.06% in over the last four-week period, additionally sinking by -3.71% over the last 6 months – not to mention a rise of 15.17% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and The Kroger Co.
 [KR] shares currently have an operating margin of +2.71 and a Gross Margin at +19.96.
 The Kroger Co.’s Net Margin is presently recorded at +1.19.